diedeno/NoteMappers/Reference Manual.md

 The Note to Note plugin is responsive to scores with [transposing instruments](https://musescore.org/en/handbook/transposition#transposing-instruments).
 When a score is viewed in **concert pitch**, mapped values are calculated and written into the score using concert pitches for all parts.
 But when the **transposed** (default) score view is in effect, letter-names and accidentals are read as they appear in the transposed score, and mapped values are written with respect to the same transposition. _Example:_ if C is mapped to C-sharp, then written C (concert B-flat) becomes written C-sharp (concert B) in a part for B-flat clarinet. _Recommendation:_ if you want to apply a map to a score in transposed view, plugin behavior may be easier to understand if you select and process one staff at a time.

-## Pc to Pc {#pc-to-pc}
+## Pc to Pc (#pc-to-pc)

 Pitch class (pc) values represent steps of the chromatic scale: 0 is C (and its enharmonic equivalents), 1 is C-sharp (ditto), and so on.
 A map determines how pc values will be changed in the music you are processing.
 To map pc X to a new value Y, find X in the "From" row at the top of the interface, and enter Y in the "To" field directly below it.
 Use as many "To" fields as your map requires, or try randomizing all twelve values.
-Then click **Apply **to process the currently selected passage, or the entire score if nothing is selected.
+Then click **Apply** to process the currently selected passage, or the entire score if nothing is selected.

 New pc values are set in the octave that keeps notes nearest their original positions, and they are spelled according to built-in defaults (e.g. 8 is A-flat rather than G-sharp).

-An **Import/Export **field, located at the bottom of the Help window, contains a string representing the current map that can be saved as text in a score or text file.
+An **Import/Export** field, located at the bottom of the Help window, contains a string representing the current map that can be saved as text in a score or text file.
 Paste a previously saved string into the same field to import it, replacing the current contents of the Map Input window when Help is closed.
 The Import/Export string format is a comma-separated list of 12 cpc values (chromatic pitch class: integers in the range 0 through 11).

 The Pc to Pc plugin is responsive to scores with [transposing instruments](https://musescore.org/en/handbook/transposition#transposing-instruments).
 When a score is viewed in concert pitch, mapped values are calculated and written into the score using concert pitches for all parts.
 But when the transposed (default) score view is in effect, values are read as they appear in the transposed score, and mapped values are written with respect to the same transposition. _Example:_ if 0 is mapped to 3, then written C (concert B-flat) becomes written E-flat (concert D-flat) in a part for B-flat clarinet. _Recommendation:_ if you want to apply a map to a score in transposed view, plugin behavior may be easier to understand if you select and process one staff at a time.

-## Pitch to Pitch {#pitch-to-pitch}
+## Pitch to Pitch (#pitch-to-pitch)

 A Pitch to Pitch map determines how MIDI pitch values will be changed in the music you are processing.
 Normally you specify a map with one or more **pairs** of the form X:Y, meaning "map X to Y".
 For example, 60:72 raises every middle C by an octave.
 You can specify additional pairs on new lines, or put them on the same line separated with commas.
 So:  \
 	45:46,46:45,47:48,48:47  \